The Global Challenge programme offers students the opportunity, funding and training to spend a summer as an intern in a

 Due to restrictions in place in relation to COVID-19, Global Challenge will unfortunately not be offered for the 2020-21 academic year.
 The information stated on this page should only be used for reference purposes and to provide more information about previous offerings through the programme.

-Open to undergraduate students of all years, including finalists, these are exclusive internship opportunities only for University of Birmingham students.
+Open to current undergraduate students of all years, including finalists, these are exclusive internship opportunities only for University of Birmingham students.

 What does the Global Challenge programme offer?

-- Bursaries of up to a maximum of £3,000 to support in covering some or all of the costs associated with the experience (such as flights, accommodation and living expenses)
+- Bursaries to support in covering some or all of the costs associated with the experience (such as flights, accommodation, visa and living expenses)

 The aim of the programme is to allow students the opportunity to:

 - gain real life industry level work experience

-- develop their cultural awareness by experiencing business operations in a diferent part of the world
+- develop their cultural awareness by experiencing business operations in a different part of the world

 - develop key skills to support in increasing their employability levels

 - raise awareness of the range of global work opportunities available